Spent potlining

 Spent Potlining (SPL) is a waste material generated in the primary aluminium smelting industry.
 Spent Potlining is also known as Spent Potliner and Spent Cell Liner.

-Primary aluminium smelting is the process of extracting aluminium metal from aluminium oxide (also known as alumina).
+Primary aluminium smelting is the process of extracting aluminium from aluminium oxide (also known as alumina).
 The process takes place in electrolytic cells that are known as pots.
 The pots are made up of steel shells with two linings, an outer insulating or refractory lining and an inner carbon lining that acts as the cathode of the electrolytic cell.
 During the operation of the cell, substances, including aluminium and fluorides, are absorbed into the cell lining.
 After some years of operation, the pot lining fails and is removed.
 The removed material is spent potlining (SPL).
 SPL was listed by the United States Environmental Protection Agency in 1988 as a hazardous waste.